-The LSTM used in this study is a stateless LSTM, wherein the two hidden states (C and h) are refreshed at the beginning of each batch during training (this is not the same as the stateless ANN, where there is no hidden state at all).
-Here, the training sequences in each batch are shuffled randomly, leading to an unbiased gradient estimator in the stochastic gradient descent

-445 algorithm (Meng et al., 2019).
+The LSTM used in this study is a stateless LSTM, in which the two hidden states (C and h) are refreshed at the beginning of each batch during training (this is not the same as the stateless ANN, where there is no hidden state at all).
+Here, the training sequences in each batch are shuffled randomly, leading to an unbiased gradient estimator in the stochastic gradient descent algorithm (Meng et al., 2019).

 Code and data availability.
-All data and codes can be accessed at https://github.com/ashesh6810/RCESN_spatio_temporal.
+All data and codes can be accessed at https://github.com/ashesh6810/RCESN_spatio_temporal (Chattopadhya, 2020).

 Author contributions.
 All authors developed the idea.
-P.H. designed and supervised the study.
-A.C. with help from D.S. developed the machine learning codes.
-All authors discussed the results and revised the manuscript.
+PH designed and supervised the study.
+AC, with help from DS, developed the machine-learning codes.
+All authors discussed the results and revised the paper.

-450 Competing interests.
-We declare we have no competing interests.
+Competing interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-This work was supported by NASA grant 80NSSC17K0266 and an Early-Career Research Fellowship from the Gulf Research Program of the National Academies of Science, Engineering, and Medicine (to P.H.).
-A.C. thanks the Rice University Ken Kennedy Institute for a BP HPC Graduate Fellowship.
-Computational resources on Bridge Large, Bridge GPU, and Stampede2 clusters were provided by the NSF XSEDE allocation ATM170020.
+Computational resources on Bridges Large, Bridges GPU, and Stampede2 clusters were provided by the National Science Foundation (NSF) XSEDE allocation (grant no. ATM170020).
 We are grateful to Krishna Palem for many stimulating discussions and helpful comments.
-We thank Michelle Girvan, Reza Malek-Madani, Rohan Mukherjee, Guido Novati, and Pantelis Vlachas for insightful discussions, and Jaideep Pathak for sharing his Matlab ESN code for the Kuramoto-Sivashinsky system.
-We are grateful to Mingchao Jiang and Adam Subel for help with running some of the simulations.
+We thank Michelle Girvan, Reza Malek-Madani, Rohan Mukherjee, Guido Novati, and Pantelis Vlachas for the insightful discussions.
+We thank Jaideep Pathak for sharing his MATLAB ESN code for the Kuramoto-Sivashinsky system.
+We are grateful to Mingchao Jiang and Adam Subel for their help with running some of the simulations.
 We also thank the editor, Zoltan Toth, and Istvan Szunyogh and an anonymous reviewer for providing valuable feedback.